Top 5 Golf Ball Manufacturing Countries: The 2026 OEM Sourcing Guide

 ✔ True — Value leader ≠ cheapest

 Taiwan leads by value because of premium OEM multilayer and PU finishing, not low prices.
-China/Thailand better fit price-sensitive runs.
+China and Thailand usually fit price-sensitive runs better.

 ✘ False — Volume leader = highest quality

-Volume signals capacity and coverage; quality depends on layer design, materials, and QC discipline.
+Volume signals capacity and export coverage.
+Quality still depends on layer design, materials, process control, and QC discipline.

 Tier Country Typical Layers Est. FOB/ball (USD) Notes